-Like all viruses, the viruses that cause colds have to run their course.
-Getting plenty of rest and drinking lots of fluids can do as much good as medication as far as helping someone with a cold feel better.
+Like all viruses, those that cause colds have to run their course.
+Getting plenty of rest and drinking lots of fluids can do as much good as medicine as far as helping someone with a cold feel better.

 When Should I Go to the Doctor?

 Teens who catch colds usually don't get very sick and don't need medical attention.
-However, talk to a doctor if any of these things happen to you:
+But talk to a doctor if any of these things happen to you:

 You should see your doctor if you think you might have more than a cold or if you're getting worse instead of getting better.